Kidney Function Tests

 Frequently Asked Questions (FAQs)

-Tests to assess how well kidneys are working.
+To assess how well the kidneys are working and filter waste.

-What types of kidney function tests are there?
+What types of tests are included in kidney function tests?

 Are kidney function tests painful?